On the other side of the Charles Bridge

 Just around the corner from our hotel, we found a hard-to-please museum, namely an entire museum dedicated to Franz Kafka.
 As a student, I struggled through the not so thick, but still difficult Process which is said to take place in Prague.
 He was a special character, at least that Kafka, which has resulted in an interesting museum.
 All this hardship can of course be countered with a coffee in the museum's own café.

 If you want the best view of the Charles Bridge and a good meal at the same time, you should try the Bricks.
-An "up and coming" restaurant that you find right next to the Kafka Museum.
+An "up and coming" restaurant that you can find right next to the Kafka Museum.
 We stumbled upon it while looking into the courtyard of the museum.
-We talked for a while with the maître d' who would take over the running of the restaurant and he had big plans for the business.
+We chatted for a while with the maître d' who would be taking over the running of the restaurant and he had big plans for the business.
 It definitely feels like a restaurant to visit again.

 Visit again, by the way...
 We'd love to go back to Prague, a great weekend city.
 If you have more time, there are also many interesting places on the outskirts of the city to visit, from spas to a skeleton church.
 You!